 About the program

-Bridge training programs are for eligible immigrants who have international training and experience.
-These programs and are designed to "bridge" your international training, education and experience with what you need to work in Ontario.
-They help you get fast access to training and supports a license or certificate and find employment in your profession or trade
+Bridge training programs help you get fast access to training and supports towards a license or certificate, and assist in finding employment in your profession or trade.

 Through bridge training programs, you can get:

 - an assessment of your skills and prior learning